keymanapp/help.keyman.com/developer/keyboards/standard/index.md

     1.  <kbd>a</kbd>+<kbd>\`</kbd>=<kbd>à</kbd>
     2.  <kbd>\`</kbd>+<kbd>a</kbd>=<kbd>à</kbd>

-    It helps to simplify the typing experience if users unintentionally type one of the sequences or if it is a habitual choice.
-All of the hassle would be handled without users knowing.
+    Whether these patterns arise from user preference or from occasional accidentally-reordered keystrokes, supporting both can simplify the typing experience for users.

--   **If typing mistake happens, is there a automatic way to correct it?**
+-   **If a typing mistake happens, is there a automatic way to correct it?**

-    Similarly, some languages have different inputs for one word, but it wasn't until we started to automate correcting these mistakes on the latest keyboards that it was possible to get one correct encoded word from many ways of typing.
+    Similarly, some languages support different inputs for one word.
+It's possible to add rules to automate correcting these patterns to result in a single, correctly-encoded form of the word regardless of the way it is typed.
 For example:

     1.  <kbd>ប</kbd>+<kbd>
         េ</kbd>+<kbd>ី</kbd>